 The Trust, like many others, was faced with the challenge of recovering elective care, including managing an ever-increasing number of patients on existing waiting lists as a result of a backlog of cases.
 The Trust approached the team at Open Medical to help with the digital transformation and streamlining of their elective surgical pathways.

-Track patients along with their entire elective care surgical pathway including preoperative assessment, and document which procedures were being further delayed or cancelled.
+Difficulty tracking patients along with their entire elective care surgical pathway including preoperative assessment, and documenting which procedures were being further delayed or cancelled.

 The Trust required a fully governed means of recording patients’ Covid-19 surgical risk assessment, as well as regular reviews of delayed patients to ensure they were not coming to harm.

 The implementation of a digital platform for end-to-end surgical workflows was to ensure that the Trust could continue to provide a high quality, safe and effective service in the new post-pandemic world.